SNES-Tools/haskell-65816/types.md

   }
 }
 ```
+Or, because we are wizards, use `map`.

 ## Records

-If I'm understanding the reading on row polymorphism correctly, then row
+If I'm understanding the reading on row polymorphism correctly, then functions
-polymoprhism is somewhat similar to duck typing.
-Functions can be parameterized
-by record types as long as the record contains fields with the
+can be parameterized by record types as long as the record contains fields with
-appropriate names/types that the function requires (perhaps an opportunity for
+the appropriate names/types that the function requires (perhaps an opportunity
-monomorphization?).
+for monomorphization?).

 ## Sprite types